xinity/dcos-docs-site/pages/services/edge-lb/how-to-tasks/basic-configuration/index.md

 }
 ```

-Here are some examples of how the path would be changed for different `fromPath` and `toPath` values:
+The following examples illustrate how the path would be changed for different `fromPath` and `toPath` values:

 * `fromPath: "/nginx"`, `toPath: ""`, request: `/nginx` -> `/`
 * `fromPath: "/nginx"`, `toPath: "/"`, request: `/nginx` -> `/`